Request an appeal - Full-Time Students

 Appeal Criteria

-You may appeal the B.C. student loan lifetime maximum limit if you meet one or more of the following criteria:
+You may appeal the B.C. student loan lifetime maximum limit if you meet all of the following criteria:

 Deadline — Six weeks before your study period ends